 Crowdsourced computing power

-Through the contributions of more than 780,000 individuals and 440 organizations, the initiative has enabled a number of breakthrough discoveries in environmental research by helping scientists discover new materials for efficient solar energy, study the impact of management policies on large watershed areas and uncover more efficient ways to filter water.
+Through the contributions of individual and organizational volunteers around the globe, the initiative has enabled a number of breakthrough discoveries in environmental research by helping scientists discover new materials for efficient solar energy, study the impact of management policies on large watershed areas and uncover more efficient ways to filter water.

 "World Community Grid enabled us to find